 Branch and Bound.
-A shape model of a bunny is learnt from several different views.
+A shape model of a bunny is learned from several different views.
 The subsequent task is then to find a novel view (within the range of the training views) among a collection of different shapes.
 Branch and bound was used to optimize over translations, rotation and scale of the object.
 On these degrees of freedom the alternating scheme is prone to getting stuck in a poor local minimum, if initialized on the wrong shape.
 Afterwards the alternating scheme was applied to account for non-isometric variations due to perspective.
 Additionally it is shown how the rotation invariance can be extended to large angles.
-The results of this experiment are illustrated in Figure 4.
+The results of this experiment are illustrated in Fig. 4.

 Background Modelling.
-Note that in order to locate the bunny correctly, we need in some way to model its boundary.
-This can be done by ensuring that the boundary of the foreground is aligned with detected contours in the image via a weighted TV-like term through $G(\nu)$ in (3.5).
-An alternative approach is to extend the template to include a small region 'looking like background' around the foreground.
-This is explained in Fig. 5.
+Note that in order to locate the bunny correctly, we sometimes also need to model the image background in some way.
+This can be done implicitly by ensuring that the boundary of the foreground is aligned with detected contours in the image via a weighted TV-like term through G(v) in (3.5).
+A more explicit approach is to extend the template to include a small region 'looking like background' around the foreground (see Sect.
+3.5).
+This is demonstrated in Fig. 5.